Mari Illustrious Makinami: Conception

 In the first version of Anno's storyline, Mari became active in the third chapter and appeared briefly in the second.
 The opening scene of 2.0 tried to break with the old Evangelion, with dialogue in Russian and English.
 The familiar voice of Ryoji Kaji, the first character to interact with Mari, was added to reassure viewers and not be confused by the innovations.
 Anno wanted to avoid exploring her in depth, preferring to emphasize Asuka.
 After the premiere of Evangelion 1.0: You Are (Not) Alone at Shinjuku Milano, however, a rewrite of the second film began.
 About forty changes were made to the script until the last minute; when the roles of Rei, Asuka, and Misato Katsuragi became clear, Anno still found problems with Mari's.
 He attempted to create an as-yet-untried character type, but did not know what exactly to do.
 Due to fan demand, Anno expanded Mari's scenes from the script's first drafts.
 Some ideas were rejected by other staff members and discarded, such as a scene in which Mari and Asuka would fight in the same Evangelion against the eighth Angel in a nininbaori, a Japanese comedic act where two people wear the same large coat and pretend to be one person.
 Another shelved suggestion saw her in the role of Asuka's European classmate, which would have weakened Asuka's isolation.
 Other possibilities involved Mari meeting Shinji Ikari near a railroad track and drinking tea on the roof of a school; after several drafts, however, her character was still unclear to Anno.

 The end result was a character somewhat similar to Rei, Asuka, and Misato; Tsurumaki remained dissatisfied, believing that he could not detach Evangelion 2.0: You Can (Not) Advance from the original series.
-He wanted to have Mari do something bizarre, such as parachute from the sky; her meeting with Shinji was storyboarded just on February 2009, while Tsurumaki and other staff members continued to work close to the deadline.
+He wanted to have Mari do something bizarre, such as parachute from the sky; her meeting with Shinji was storyboarded just in February 2009, while Tsurumaki and other staff members continued to work close to the deadline.
 To decide on her personality, Anno asked other staff members, including Yoji Enokido, for their opinions.
 Enokido, remembering harem anime stereotypes, proposed a fighter like Sapphire in Osamu Tezuka's Princess Knight, so a neutral, carefree and innocent character.
 Anno then came up with a childlike girl similar to Chiyoko Wato in Tezuka's Mitsume ga Tōru, considering her more realistic.
-Other ideas were proposed; studio staff suggested that Mari belong to a wealthy English family, owns dogs and cats, and has tattoos of her pets' names.
+Other ideas were proposed; studio staff suggested that Mari belonged to a wealthy English family, owned several cats, and had tattoos of her pets' names.
 Ikko Todoroki suggested making Mari a guest at Hikari Horaki's house and a rival with Asuka for Kaji's attention and control of Unit 02.
 Another proposal by Enokido included a romantic subplot with Shinji.